MLArtist/TextCatHTM/Readme.txt

+For NuPic installation instructions, take a look into nupic_install.txt.
+To explore how to use HTM for classification, continue.

 Pre processing
 Uses gensim to generate TFIDFs and subsequently WORDIDS.
 These are generated using the Wikipedia corpus by running make_wiki.py file.
 These TFIDFs and WORDIDs are used by LSA encoder.
 1. Create bag of words of each sentence.(stopwords and punctuations  are removed)